tstenvold/helot-conjure/README.md

 }`

 ## Server
-The database needs to be configured first run with `--dbadmin` to initialize the database (option `3` then `1`) The server also requires a `localhost.pem` file to be located in the main directory.
+The database needs to be configured first run with `--dbadmin` to initialize the database (option `3` then `1`).
+The server also requires a `localhost.pem` file to be located in the main directory.
+Generate this file by running `openssl req -new -x509 -days 365 -nodes -out cert.pem -keyout localhost.pem
-Generate this file by running `openssl req -new -x509 -days 365 -nodes -out cert.pem -keyout localhost.pem Generating a 1024 bit RSA private key`
+Generating a 1024 bit RSA private key`

 ## Client
-The client shows a basic example of how to connect, send a json and receive back the processed data The Advanced client shows a more involved example of sending a code snippet that returns an PIL Image Object
+The client shows a basic example of how to connect, send a json and receive back the processed data.
+The Advanced client shows a more involved example of sending a code snippet that returns an PIL Image Object

 ## Tests
 Tests currently only operate as client requests (server responses) but will in the future, test database aspects and server side etc.
-Tests should be run from the main directory with `pytest test/` The test will purge the database and all info there will be lost.
+Tests should be run from the main directory with `pytest test/` *The tests currently purge the database and all info there will be lost.*
+Tests can also be run without a server running by using the script `./tests/run_tests.sh

 ## Current Problems
 - Sandboxed run environment is laughable, so this only works for trusted request (see next point)